 Will an online loan impact my credit score?

 Yes and no. When some online lenders run a FICO credit check, it will trigger a notice to the credit bureaus that may lower your FICO credit score.
 Other lenders use information sources that will not trigger a credit check.
-When you pay off your online loan, some lenders will report that information to the credit bureaus, raising your credit score.
-If you do not make on-time payments or default on the loan, it will be reported to the credit bureaus and that will hurt your rating.
+When you pay off your online loan, some lenders will report that information to the credit bureaus, which may raise your credit score.
+If you do not make on-time payments or default on the loan, it will be reported to the credit bureaus and that may hurt your credit score.

 What is amortization?

 Amortization is a process that sets payments equal to the amount of interest earned to date plus enough principal to ensure that the loan is paid off at the end of the term.
 Mathematically, the amortization calculation is based on the annuity equation.
 On a financial calculator:

 - N is the total number of payments

 - I/Y is the annual rate of interest

 - PV is the loan amount (or amount borrowed)